-The Configuration and modules section contains the bulk of the settings you will need to properly set up your website.
-This is also where you will install new modules.
-The main interface appears as follows.
+The Configuration section contains the bulk of the settings you will need to properly set up your website.
+The main interface appears as follows:

-Insert 1223_03_14_Configuration_Screen.png
+Insert image 1223_04_14.png

+Because many different modules add their settings to this configuration page, the actual options which appear will vary depending on the modules you have activated for your site.
+For purposes of review, I have enabled all of the Drupal modules that are available in Drupal core.

-Configuring Settings
+Configuring settings

 The majority of the settings are the same from Drupal 6 to Drupal 7.
 Let's look at each set of settings in Drupal 7.
 For each group of settings, we will identify the new Drupal 7 path and the old Drupal 6 path and menu descriptions.
 We will also provide a brief description of the settings contained within that section and list any settings that have been added or removed.

+Regional and Language

+This section contains settings that you may need to change based on the geographic location of your site or the language(s) in which your site is written.

-Regional Settings
+Regional settings

 Drupal 7 Path: admin/config/regional/settings

-Drupal 6 Menu Location: Administer > Site configuration > Date and Time
+Drupal 6 Menu Location: Administer | Site configuration | Date and Time

 Drupal 6 Path: admin/settings/date-time

 Description: contains settings for the default time zone for the site, whether or not users can set their own time zone, the default country, and the first day of the week.

 New Settings: Drupal 7 adds the ability to remind users to set a time zone if they haven't set the time zone yet, and how the time zone should be handled when new users register on the site.
 Drupal 7 also adds the ability to set the default country for the site.

-Date and Time
+Date and time

 Drupal 7 Path: admin/config/regional/date-time

-Drupal 6 Menu Location: Administer > Site configuration > Date and Time
+Drupal 6 Menu Location: Administer | Site configuration | Date and Time

 Drupal 6 Path: admin/settings/date-time

 Description: contains settings related to the display of dates in various formats.

-New Settings: Administrators that run multi-lingual sites, will love all of the new settings related to Dates and Times.
+New Settings: Administrators that run multi-lingual sites will love all of the new settings related to Dates and Times.
 You can now format dates differently depending on which language a user has active.
 You can also define custom formats for date formatting.
 We will review all of this new functionality a little later in the chapter.

 Languages

 Drupal 7 Path: admin/config/regional/language

-Drupal 6 Menu Location: Administer > Site configuration > Languages
+Drupal 6 Menu Location: Administer | Site configuration | Languages

 Drupal 6 Path: admin/settings/language

-Description: Allows configurations of which labels are available to site users for display on the site.
+Description: Allows configuration of which labels are available to site users for display on the site.

 New Settings: Drupal 7 allows additional control over how the system detects which language should be used when displaying content to users.
 Drupal 7 also gives you the ability to control the language used to display labels independently from the language used to display content.
 We will review all of these changes in more detail later.

-Translate Interface
+Translate interface

 Drupal 7 Path: admin/config/regional/translate

-Drupal 6 Menu Location: Administer > Site building > Translate interface
+Drupal 6 Menu Location: Administer | Site building | Translate interface

 Drupal 6 Path: admin/build/translate